freedomofpress/securedrop/docs/journalist.rst

 their Journalist Workstation.
 The public key, used for encryption, gets copied to the Secure Viewing Station.

+.. todo:: This document recommends transferring documents from the SVS
+          to the Journalist Workstation, without any discussion of the potential risks or mitigations that should be taken when doing so.
+A section needs to be added on why doing this could be risky, and what can be done to make this situation better.

 If a journalist does not yet have a GPG key, they can follow these instructions to set one up with GnuPG (GPG).